Starts up an execution daemon to receive mirai()

 terminated with daemons(NULL)

-signals to all connected daemons.
+sends explicit exit signals to all connected daemons.